FC Neftchi Fergana: History

+The early Soviet period

 Neftchi was founded 1962 and appeared in the Soviet Second League (Central Asian Division) from 1962 to 1991 under the name Neftyanik Fergana.
 In 1990, the club advanced to the Soviet First League, winning Soviet Second League, conference East.
 In 1991 Soviet First League Neftchi ranked at 7th place which was club's highest achievement in Soviet football history.

+Modern period, since 1992

 Since 1992, the club has been playing in the Uzbek League, and along with Pakhtakor Tashkent and Navbahor Namangan, continuously participated in all seasons of the Uzbek League without a break.